STA L81: Combination of thermogravimetry and differential scanning calorimetry

 The state-of-the-art database enables simple data management with up to 1000 data records.

-Thermophysical measurement methods are essential tools in research and development across the transportation and aerospace sectors — including automotive, aviation, satellite technology, and crewed space missions.
-These techniques support critical activities such as component testing, quality assurance, process optimization, and failure analysis.
+Thermophysical measurement methods are indispensable tools in research and development for the transportation and aerospace industries – including automotive engineering, aviation, satellite technology and manned space missions.
+They support key tasks such as component testing, quality assurance, process optimization and fault analysis.

-During operation, vehicles are subjected to a wide range of environmental conditions, which can impact both their appearance and performance over time.
-The climatic simulations and thermal analysis provided by our instruments are crucial for understanding these effects and improving product durability.
-This includes, for example, the precise measurement of thermal diffusivity in materials such as rubber.
+During operation, vehicles are exposed to a wide range of environmental conditions that can affect both appearance and performance in the long term.
+The climatic simulations and thermal analyses provided by our devices are crucial to understanding these effects and improving product life.

-The evolved gases from the decomposition of calcium oxalate has been fed into the mass spectrometer with a heated capillary.
-The ion currents for mass numbers 18 (water), 28 (carbon monoxide) and 44 (carbon dioxide) have been imported into the graph.
+The gases released during the decomposition of calcium oxalate were fed to the mass spectrometer via a heated capillary.
+The ion currents for the mass numbers 18 (water), 28 (carbon monoxide) and 44 (carbon dioxide) were shown in the diagram.

-Simultaneous Thermal Analysis (STA) offers an effective solution for the characterization of construction materials such as concrete, cement, mortar, plaster, and other mineral-based products.
-It enables detailed investigation of glass transitions in modified glass, binder burnout, decomposition behavior, cement hydration processes, and material expansion or shrinkage.
+Simultaneous Thermal Analysis (STA) offers an effective solution for characterizing building materials such as concrete, cement, mortar, gypsum and other mineral materials.
+It enables the detailed investigation of glass transitions in modified glass, binder degradation, decomposition behavior, cement hydration processes and material expansion or shrinkage.

-In contrast to separate measurements with individual instruments, STA allows for simultaneous detection of both mass change and heat flow within a single experiment.
-This ensures a precise correlation of thermogravimetric (TGA) and calorimetric (DSC) data under identical test conditions.
+In contrast to separate measurements with individual devices, STA allows the simultaneous recording of mass change and heat flow in a single experiment.
+This allows thermogravimetric (TGA) and calorimetric (DSC) data to be correlated exactly – under identical test conditions.

-By capturing both thermal and mass-related processes in real time and under the same atmosphere and heating profile, STA provides reliable, time-efficient, and comprehensive insights into the thermal behavior of complex building materials.
+By recording thermal and mass-related processes in parallel in real time and under the same atmosphere and heating rate, STA provides reliable, time-saving and comprehensive insights into the thermal behavior of complex building materials.

 Application example: Cement

-Metals used in industrial applications must meet specific property requirements based on their intended function.
-Characteristics such as hardness, mechanical strength, thermal expansion, thermal conductivity, as well as resistance to oxidation and corrosion, must align with the operational demands to ensure durability and long service life.
+Metals used in industrial applications must fulfill specific properties resulting from their intended function.
+Characteristics such as hardness, mechanical strength, thermal expansion, thermal conductivity and resistance to oxidation and corrosion must be tailored to the conditions of use in order to ensure a long service life and reliability.

-Since pure metals often fall short of these requirements, they are commonly alloyed with other elements – including metals, semi-metals, or non-metals.
-These combinations, known as alloys, exhibit enhanced material properties and enable a broader range of technical applications.
+As pure metals often do not meet these requirements, they are usually alloyed with other elements – metals, semi-metals or non-metals.
+These combinations, known as alloys, have improved material properties and enable a wide range of technical applications.

-Thermophysical measurement techniques allow for the analysis of key material behaviors such as phase transitions, crystallization temperatures, changes in physical state, and the thermal stability of raw materials used in sheet metal, substrates, and other metallurgical products.
-Additional measurable parameters include specific heat capacity, linear thermal expansion, and melting point.
+Thermophysical measurement methods enable the analysis of important material behaviour such as phase transitions, crystallization temperatures, changes of state and the thermal stability of raw materials used in sheet metal, substrates or other metallurgical products.
+Other measurable parameters are the specific heat capacity, the linear thermal expansion and the melting point.

-Application example: STA L81 – Determination of the melting behavior of aluminium oxide (Al203) in high temperature applications
+Application example: STA L81 – Determination of the melting behavior of aluminum oxide (Al₂O₃) in high-temperature applications

-Aluminium oxide (Al2O3) is characterised by its high melting temperature of 2070°C, which makes it an ideal material for high-temperature applications up to 2000°C. Among other things, it is used in thermal analyses as a reference for melting behaviour, as in the following measurement of aluminium oxide with an STA L81 (TG combined with simultaneous DSC or DTA).
+Among other things, it is used in thermal analysis as a reference material for melting behavior – as in the following measurement with an STA L81 (TG in combination with simultaneous DSC or DTA).

-Application example: STA L81 – Melt anaylsis of palladium
+Application example: STA L81 – Melt analysis of palladium

-Palladium, a rare and lustrous silvery-white metal, is analyzed in thermal analysis due to its high melting point and distinctive thermophysical properties.
+Palladium, a rare, silvery-white shiny metal, is examined in thermal analysis due to its high melting point and its special thermophysical properties.